plotly/dash-labs/docs/DOCUMENTATION.md

 Custom templates can be created by subclassing the `dl.template.base.BaseTemplate` class.
 Or, for a custom Bootstrap Components template, subclass `dash.teamplates.dbc.BaseDbcTemplate`.
 Similarly, to create a custom DDK template, subclass `dl.templates.ddk.BaseDdkTemplate`.

 Overriding a template may involve:
- 1. Customizing the components that are constructed by "tp.dropdown", "tp.graph", etc.
+ 1. Customizing the components that are constructed by `tp.dropdown_input`, `tp.graph_output`, etc.
  2. Specifying the representation of component labels.
- 3. How component and label are group together into a container.
+ 3. Specifying how a component and label are group together into a container.
- 4. How the input and output containers created in (3) are combined into a single layout container
+ 4. Specifying how the input and output containers created in (3) are combined into a single layout container
  5. Providing custom inline CSS which gets inserted into `index.html`.
- 6. Providing custom roles (in addition to "input" and "output").
+ 6. Providing custom roles (in addition to `"input"` and `"output"`).

 # Chapter 4: More examples
 Here are a few more examples of apps that make use of the templates and component dependency builders.

 ## Input components with multiple valuesk
 Some components have multiple properties that could be considered the "value" of the component for the purpose of decorated  callback function.
 One common example is the `DatePickerRange` component.
 For this component, the start date is stored in the `start_date` prop and the end date in the `end_date` prop.
-To make it possible to pass both of these values to the function, the `component_properties` argument to `dl.Input` may be a tuple (or dict) of multiple properties.
+To make it possible to pass both of these values to the function, the `component_property` argument to `dl.Input` may be a tuple (or dict) of multiple properties.

-In this example, the default value of the `component_properties` argument to `tp.date_picker_range` is the tuple `("start_date", "end_date")`, which results in a tuple of the corresponding component property values being passed to the decorated callback function.
+In this example, the default value of the `component_property` argument to `tp.date_picker_range` is the tuple `("start_date", "end_date")`, which results in a tuple of the corresponding component property values being passed to the decorated callback function.

 Note: The explicit declarations of the two input arguments (without component dependency builders) are included in comments.